A comprehensive worksheet to audit your entire sales operating system, from lead handling through close and post-sale handoff.

 Red Flags

-- Wins are celebrated but never analyzed
+Wins are celebrated in Slack but never analyzed to understand what made them close

 Prioritization Framework